 If a local council decide to employ a contractor to undertake any works for them then the County Council’s public liability insurance will not apply – it only applies to volunteers under this scheme.

 What training needs to be done?

-As a minimum we would expect those coordinating the works (the Road Warden) to have undertaken the Highway Safety Awareness Training or agreed equivalent.
-The Highway Safety Awareness course is run by DCC and is free of charge.
+As a minimum we would expect those coordinating the works (the Road Warden) to have undertaken the Highway Safety Awareness e-learning module or agreed equivalent.
+The Highway Safety Awareness course is provided by DCC and is free of charge.

 If work is carried out on the live carriageway (open to traffic) then those carrying out the works must have undertaken their SWQR Unit 2 Signing, Lighting and Guarding qualification (or equivalent) at a ratio of 1:2 (one qualified worker to 2 unqualified).
 This is a two day course.
 DCC will provide free training for 3 representatives per organisation.
 Special consideration will be given to requests that exceed the limit.